-The Georg Forster Research Fellowship funds researchers from developing countries to conduct independent, sustainability-focused research in Germany across all disciplines.
+The Georg Forster Research Fellowship funds researchers from developing countries to conduct sustainability-focused research in Germany, supporting global collaboration and development.

 Funder: Alexander von Humboldt Foundation